Spin Fishing For Salmon: 5 Most Effective Methods and Baits

 Spinning Rods For Salmon

-I like longer rods when spin fishing for salmon but I will use different rods for different methods.
+I like to use longer rods to spin fish for salmon, but I will use different rods for different methods.

-You could use a standard 7-foot rod for salmon but if you are serious about fishing for salmon and want to be able to catch as many as possible as easily as possible, there are many advantages to a longer spinning rod when spin fishing for salmon.
+You could use a standard 7-foot rod for salmon, but if you are serious about fishing for salmon and want to be able to catch as many as possible as easily as possible, there are many advantages to a longer spinning rod.

 The longer rod also helps you play the fish better and can keep your line higher and away from shallow rocks when a big salmon runs far up or down the river.
 The longer length can also help protect lighter leaders.